dell/iDRAC-Telemetry-Scripting/README.md

 # iDRAC-Telemetry-Scripting

 Python scripting for Dell EMC PowerEdge iDRAC Telemetry

 Sample scripts written in Python that illustrate using the integrated Dell Remote Access Controller (iDRAC) REST API with Redfish to manage Dell EMC PowerEdge servers and configure Telemetry reports.
 Also the library contains sample scripts for processing iDRAC Telemetry reports.

 Telemetry Overview

-This feature enables you to upload detailed parametric data like sensors, thermals, logfiles and more, to a database.
+This Datacenter licensed iDRAC feature enables you to upload detailed parametric data like sensors, thermals, logfiles and more, to a database.
 You can select the type of data which is reported and its frequency.

 iDRAC with Lifecycle Controller Overview